Venture Capital Investments

 2. Present the best story for the company and create investor enthusiasm for the deal

-Lighting technology company that was under-capitalized.
-The company had a great new technology but lacked capital to commercialize it.
-The company had unsuccessfully tried to raise capital on its own for about 1 year.
-The owners were contemplating liquidation.
-We used our business model presentation framework to explain the high growth potential of the business.
-We introduced the company to venture group that closed on the deal within 3 months.
+The company had unsuccessfully tried to raise capital on its own for nearly one year and was nearing liquidation.
+We used our business model presentation framework to clearly communicate the company’s high-growth potential.
+We introduced the company to a venture group that successfully closed the deal within three months.

 What We Offer